sheldonucr/ucr-eecs168-lab/lab4/README.md

 _**Fig. 35.
 Derive Power Ground Connection**_

-Now, we need to write a floor plan.
+Now, we need to create the floorplan.
+Floorplan -> Create Floorplan

-Go to Floorplan-> Create Floorplan
+For the spacing between core are and terminals, we can set 20um for left, right, bottom, and top.

 ![fig36](images/fig36.png)

 _**Fig. 36.
 Floor plan**_

+We can also write a floorplan.

 ```
 create_floorplan -use_vertical_row -start_first_row -left_io2core 20 -bottom_io2core 20 -right_io2core 20 -top_io2core 20
 ```

 ![fig37](images/fig37.png)

 _**Fig. 37.
 Floor plan**_